campaul/canvas-warp/README.md

-Just clone the repo and open index.html.
+Just clone the repo, do `git submodule init` and `git submodule update`, and open index.html.
 The blank slides have demos, click once to start and again to stop.
 Best viewed in Chrome with the FPS counter turned on.